-If you smell gas this could be a sign of a gas leak.
+You should never have a fuel smell in your vehicle.
+If you smell gas this could be a sign of fuel leaks.

 Choose Your Help Topic Below